pirahawk/cv/new-cv-notes.md

 ## Overview and core competencies
 * Overseas experience of having worked in the UK and New Zealand technology sector.
-* Full stack experience of working with front-end, server-side and data-persistance technologies.
+* Full stack experience of working with front-end, server-side and data-persistence technologies.
 * Career experience in working for product teams, start-ups and various software-engineering consultancies.
 * Experience of working with and building cloud based SAAS solutions using Microsoft Azure.
 * I enjoy engineering and working on products that are either catered for the web-stack or building large scalable services.